JoinCODED/WS-Dart-M5-Collections/01_collections/03_types_in_lists.md

 }
 ```

-As you see, dart is complaining that we can't `re-assign` a `final`. but it may surprise you that:
+As you see, Dart is complaining that we cannot `re-assign` a `final`.
+Yet, you may be surprised that you can still `modify` the content of a final list:

 ```dart
 void main () {